AngelSvX/AngelSvX/README.md

 - 🔭 I’m currently working on Personal Projects

-- 🌱 I’m currently learning Java, SpringBoot, English.
+- 🌱 I’m currently learning NextJS, NestJS and English.

-- 👯 I’m looking to collaborate on any projects about Web and Mobile Development
+- 👯 I’m looking to collaborate on any projects about Web Development

 - 💬 Ask me about music, videogames, and Japan.